Seeing Swaady on CNN

 As destiny would have it, I had a chance to work together with a woman I admire.
 It was such a delight to discover that Swaady and I were both on the panel at the Lionesses of Africa conference in CapeTown, South Africa.
 Melanie Hawken founded Lionesses of Africa with a goal of empowering women entrepreneurs.
 The social enterprise delivers; development programs, business tools, networking events and many resources for women entrepreneurs.
 It has members across 54 African countries and reaches others in Europe and North America.

 Besides Yswara Swaady has other pursuits including, a company called ShiftWithin.Me; guided by the mantra “In order to make a difference in the outer world, you need to change your world within”.
 She has also written a children’s book titled; Malaika and the Angel reflecting on her spiritual journey.
-You can find out more about this African warrior woman by keeping up with her on instagram.
+You can find out more about this African warrior woman’s passion for new fashion by keeping up with her on instagram.

 Without a doubt, Swaady Martin is a passionate, revolutionary an iconic African woman.
+Her take on new fashion is extraordinary.
 More than a friend, she is my shero and I love her to bits.